 FAQ #1 - When can I start taking Education courses?
 Student may enroll in 100 and 200 level courses prior to admission.

-EDU 221- Education & the American Culture *prerequisite course for admission to the Educator Preparation Program
+EDU 221 - Education & American Culture (Offered Fall and Winter Terms and required for Elementary and Secondary) *prerequisite course for admission to the Educator Preparation Program

 EDU 252 is recommended to begin the first of the special education courses - the others, EDU 206, EDU 207, EDU 254, EDU 255, EDU 256 may then be taken in any order and without Program admission.
 Even if students do not plan to get the Mild Interventions dual certification, these courses are so very valuable as electives for any future teacher!
 Try to fit in as many as you can.